If you have always done it that way, you’re probably wrong.

 Christina Folz in her article titled Lead From Where You Are, shared 6 tips to help you succeed as a leader:

 Of the points raised my top three include, accepting failure because it means you have tried.
-You don’t wait around until things are safe before stepping out.
+You don’t wait around on your Sleeve until things are safe before stepping out.

 Building relationships is also crucial to success.
 My own research on Success Strategies confirmed this when I interviewed leaders of several organizations to find out the traits that made them successful.